#--- (Return to top)

 byte - an 8-bit word is called a byte.
 The acronym for byte is the upper-case B.

-cable – an assembly of more than one conductor (wire).
+C--- (Return to top) cable - an assembly of more than one conductor (wire).

 capacitance - the ability of a nonconductive material to develop an electrical charge which can distort an electrical signal.